-The tour is 28 days in duration including international flights or 27 days in duration based on 'Land Only'.
+The tour is 28 days in duration including overnight international flights in both directions as this is the most likely flight option from Australia.

 Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.